tailhook/vagga/docs/installation.rst

 ====================

 Vagga is compiled as static binary, so it doesn't have many runtime dependencies.
-It does require user namespaces to be properly set up; which allows Vagga to create and administer containers without having root privlege.
+It does require user namespaces to be properly set up, which allows Vagga to create and administer containers without having root privlege.
 This is increasingly available in modern distributions but may need to be enabled manually.